 Our analysis has the limitation that canopy positions were recorded in 2018, as opposed to the years of the droughts.
 However, because trees would generally advance towards more dominant positions as they grow and as neighbors die, changing canopy positions would bias against the acceptance of our hypothesis.
 The implication is that dominant crown positions did have a marginally negative influence on Rt, which makes sense in light of the vertical environmental gradients described above and agrees with previous studies showing greater drought sensitivity in more exposed trees [@suarez_factors_2004; @scharnweber_confessions_2019].
-It is safe to assume that currently suppressed trees have always been in the understory, and their relatively low Rt (after accounting for height effects) is real, perhaps as a result of competition (Sohn et al. 2016).
+It is safe to assume that currently suppressed trees have been suppressed throughout our analysis period, and their relatively low Rt (after accounting for height effects) is real, perhaps as a result of competition (Sohn et al. 2016).
 The observed height-sensitivity of Rt, together with the lack of advantage to large stature in drier topographic positions, agrees with the concept that physiological limitations to transpiration under drought shift from soil water availability to the plant-atmosphere interface as forests age [@bretfeld_plant_2018], such that tall, dominant trees are the most sensitive in mature forests.
 Additional research comparing drought responses of young and old forest stands, along with short and tall isolated trees, would be valuable for more clearly disentangling the roles of tree height and crown exposure.

 The development of tree-ring chronologies for the twelve most dominant tree species at our site [@helcoski_growing_2019; @bourg_initial_2013] gave us the sample size to compare historical drought responses across species and associated traits at a single site [see also @elliott_forest_2015].
 Concerted measurement of leaf hydraulic traits of emerging importance [@scoffoni_leaf_2014; @bartlett_correlations_2016; @medeiros_extensive_2019] allowed novel insights into the role of hydraulic traits in shaping drought response.
 The finding that PLAdry and πtlp can be useful for predicting drought responses of tree growth (Tables 1,4,5) is both novel and consistent with previous studies linking these traits to habitat and drought tolerance.
 Previous studies have demonstrated that πtlp and PLAdry are physiologically meaningful traits linked to species distribution along moisture gradients [@medeiros_extensive_2019; @simeone_coupled_2019; @marechaux_drought_2015] (Rosas et al. 2019, DOI: 10.1111/nph.15684, Fletcher et al. 2018), and our findings indicate that these traits also influence drought responses.
-Furthermore, the observed linkage of πtlp to Rt in this forest aligns with observations in the Amazon that πtlp is higher in drought-intolerant that drought-tolerant plant functional types and adds support to the idea that this trait is useful for categorizing and representing species’ drought responses in models (Powell et al. 2016, DOI: 10.1111/gcb.13731).
-Because both PLAdry and πtlp, which can be measured relatively easily [@bartlett_rapid_2012; @scoffoni_leaf_2014], they hold promise for predicting drought growth responses across species.
+Furthermore, the observed linkage of πtlp to Rt in this forest aligns with observations in the Amazon that πtlp is higher in drought-intolerant than drought-tolerant plant functional types and adds support to the idea that this trait is useful for categorizing and representing species’ drought responses in models (Powell et al. 2016, DOI: 10.1111/gcb.13731).
+Because both PLAdry and πtlp can be measured relatively easily [@bartlett_rapid_2012; @scoffoni_leaf_2014], they hold promise for predicting drought growth responses across species.
 The importance of linking species’ traits to drought responses increases with tree species diversity; whereas it is feasible to study drought responses for all dominant species in most boreal and temperate forests (e.g., this study), this becomes difficult to impossible for species that don’t form annual rings, and for diverse tropical forests.
-Although progress is being made for the tropics [@schongart_dendroecological_2017], a full linkage hydraulic traits to drought responses would be invaluable for forecasting how little-known species and whole forests will respond to future droughts (Powell et al. 2016, DOI: 10.1111/gcb.13731).
+Although progress is being made for the tropics [@schongart_dendroecological_2017], a full linkage of hydraulic traits to drought responses would be invaluable for forecasting how little-known species and whole forests will respond to future droughts (Powell et al. 2016, DOI: 10.1111/gcb.13731).